ibm-cloud-docs/framework-financial-services-controls/controls-output/ir/ir-2.md

 Provide incident response training to system users consistent with assigned roles and responsibilities:
-1. Within _[IBM Assignment: within 90 calendar days]_ of assuming an incident response role or responsibility or acquiring system access;
+1. Within _[IBM Assignment: 90 calendar days]_ of assuming an incident response role or responsibility or acquiring system access;
 2. When required by system changes; and
 3. _[IBM Assignment: at least annually]_ thereafter.